slevithan/oniguruma-to-es/README.md

 2. Unicode blocks are easily emulatable but their character data would significantly increase library weight, and they're a flawed, arguably-unuseful feature (use Unicode scripts and other properties instead).
 3. With target `ES2018`, the specific POSIX classes `[:graph:]` and `[:print:]` use ASCII-based versions rather than the Unicode versions available for target `ES2024` and later, and they result in an error if option `allowBestEffort` is disabled.
 4. Target `ES2018` doesn't allow nested negated character classes.
-5. It's not an error for *numbered* backreferences to come before their referenced group in Oniguruma, but an error is the best path for Oniguruma-To-ES because (1) almost all placements are mistakes and can never match (based on the Oniguruma behavior for backreferences to nonparticipating groups), (2) it matches the behavior of named groups, and (3) the edge cases where it's matchable rely on rules for backreference resetting within quantified groups that are different in JS and are not emulatable.
+5. It's not an error for *numbered* backreferences to come before their referenced group in Oniguruma, but an error is the best path for Oniguruma-To-ES because (1) almost all placements are mistakes and can never match (based on the Oniguruma behavior for backreferences to nonparticipating groups), (2) erroring matches the behavior of named groups, and (3) the edge cases where it's matchable rely on rules for backreference resetting within quantified groups that are different in JS and aren't emulatable.
 Note that it's not a backreference in the first place if `\10`+ and not as many capturing groups defined to the left (it's an octal or identity escape).
-6. Recursion depth is limited; specified by option `maxRecursionDepth`.
+6. Recursion depth is limited, and specified by option `maxRecursionDepth`.

 ## ㊗️ Unicode / mixed case-sensitivity